 4 October – Kanelbullens Dag

-This will be the most popular theme day in Sweden.
+This will probably be the most popular theme day in Sweden.
 It was the first day for food that I became acquainted with.
 What many do not even know anymore is that this is actually a commercial day.
-The whole story behind the canel day and a delicious recipe can be found here.
+The whole story behind the cinnamon bun day and a delicious recipe can be found here.

 6 October – Gräddtårtans Dag